FrameworkComputer/EmbeddedController/common/mock/README.md

 # Common Mocks

-This directory holds mock implementations for use in fuzzers and tests.
+This directory holds mock implementations for use in tests.

 Each mock is given some friendly build name, like ROLLBACK or FP_SENSOR.
-This name is defined in [common/mock/build.mk](build.mk) and referenced from unit tests and fuzzers' `.mocklist` file.
+This name is defined in [common/mock/build.mk](build.mk) and referenced from unit tests' `.mocklist` file.

 ## Creating a new mock